meniku/starling-extension-moyo/README.md

 Initialization:

 ```
-    var effect:WaveDistortEffect = new WaveDistortEffect (512, 512, new <DisplayObject>[stage]);
+    var effect:WaveDistortEffect = new WaveDistortEffect (512, 512, new <DisplayObject>[source]);
     effect.x = 300;
     effect.y = 300;
     addChild (effect);
 ```

-This creates a 512x512 WaveDistortEffect based on the contents of the whole stage.
-You may chose different DisplayObject as the source for the effect if you wish to.
-This way you can prevent that undesired objects such as the HUD are included in the effect.
+This creates a 512x512 WaveDistortEffect based on the contents of some source sprite.
+You may chose multiple DisplayObject as the source for the effect if you wish to.
+However no source can be an ancestor of the effect.

 The last two Boolean parameters are:
  - `centerPivot`, which, when set true, will set `pivotX` and `pivotY` to the center of the object.
 This allows the effect to be placed more